 -drizzle of flax seed oil

--add water or almond milk for the desired consistency and blend
+-1 scoop of protein powder-add water or almond milk for the desired consistency and blend

 Leek, Spinach, and Asparagus Soup